fieldtrip/website/development/project/prefix.md

 - create wrappers
 - rename all functions
 - fix the internal help
-- fix the wiki documentation
+- fix the website documentation
 - fix FieldTrip functions calling each other

 to do